Rishi-Mishra0704/code-collab-backend/progress.md

 Done:
 - TCP Server working
 - Compiler working , but we need to add more languages and compilers
+- Chat system working but we need an upgrade

 Pending:
+- Add Peer proper validation
 - Collaboration system, totally crashed for some reason
 - Add Video call system
 - Make it fully Decentralized and P2P